 You won’t feel like saying anything except for “ouch” after biting your tongue.
-This common problem affects mostly children, but can also affect adults.
 While there are no statistics on how many people bite their tongues, experts say it happens to everyone from time to time.

 People who bite their tongues are at risk of developing ulcers, infections, and a condition called “scalloping” on their tongues.
 So it’s important to seek treatment if you find you’re biting your tongue.